 Visualizing Quartiles with Box Plots

 Box plots are a powerful way to visualize quartiles and other key data points.
 Google Sheets allows you to create box plots directly from your data.
-(See Also: How To Get The Percentage In Google Sheets)
+(See Also: How To Copy Data From One Google Sheet To Another Automatically)

 - Select your data range.